rumenmitov/quickServer/README.md

 ```
 command QuickServer !quickServer %:p
 ```
-Save your configuration and you can now host the html page with the following vim command: `:QuickServer`
+<p>Save your configuration and you can now host the html page with the following vim command: `:QuickServer`</p>
 -----------------
 ## Further Information
 The server is hosted in the background and you can run `ps aux | grep 'node'` to find its process id.
 You can then kill the process with: `sudo kill -9 process_id`.
 Make sure to replace *process_id* with the process id from the **ps aux** command.